Posted by Brent Wilson on 8/30/2016 to Pruning Tips

 One fell swoop...

-If you choose the all-at-once approach, cut all the branches back to 6-12 inches above ground level in late winter or very early spring, before they would ordinarily flush out with new growth.
-When using this method, do not feed the azalea after pruning.
+If you choose the all-at-once approach, cut all the branches back to 6 to 12 inches above ground level in late winter or very early spring, before they would ordinarily flush out with new growth.
+When using this method, avoid feeding the azalea after pruning.
 After pruning, the shrub will typically grow a fair amount of new growth in the first year but may not start to produce blooms again until the second year.
 By the third or fourth year after the rejuvenation pruning the shrub should be of fair size and have a nice, compact shape.
-From this point on, you can prune it lightly as normal.
+From this point on, you can prune it lightly as normal for shaping purposes or to control size.

 The more gradual approach to rejuvenation pruning involves spreading the process over a three year period; cutting 1/3 of the stems to within 6-12 inches of the ground at the beginning of each growing season.
 By the end of this time, all the old wood will be removed and only healthy new growth will remain.
 When using this method, you can feed as normal after pruning.